 The neck is home to a multitude of nervous system structures.

 The cervical ganglia are a trio of sympathetic nervous system ganglia that lie alongside the vertebral column.
 The superior cervical ganglion lies at the C2/C3 intervertebral level, while the middle cervical ganglion lies at the C6/C7 intervertebral level.
-The interior cervical ganglion is fused with the first thoracic ganglion to create the stellate ganglion at the C7/T1 intervertebral level.
+The inferior cervical ganglion is fused with the first thoracic ganglion to create the stellate ganglion at the C7/T1 intervertebral level.

 Multiple cranial nerves also run through the neck into various parts of the body.
 Cranial nerve X, or the vagus nerve, leaves the skull through the jugular foramen, moves downward in the carotid space, and then enters the thorax.
 In the neck, the vagus nerve gives off the recurrent laryngeal, superior laryngeal, meningeal, pharyngeal, carotid body, and auricular nerves.